 “Following her diagnosis Beatrice was given a number of successive treatments including steroids, intravenous immunoglobulin (IG), plasma exchange and rituximab, until we started to see some improvement,” David recalls.

-Once Beatrice had started to regain consciousness, she began speech and occupational therapy sessions in the hospital.
-On the 26 July 2019, the day after her ninth birthday, Beatrice took her first steps since losing the ability to walk.
+Over the following weeks Beatrice began speech and occupational therapy sessions and the day after her ninth birthday, Beatrice took her first steps since losing the ability to walk.
 Amy remembers the moment so vividly: “All the nurses were clapping and it felt like a huge milestone in her recovery.”

 “It’s been a long journey since Beatrice was discharged from the Evelina and she’s made huge leaps in her development and return to the fun and playful girl she is,” adds Amy.